qasaur/gremgo/README.md

-# gremgo - Gremlin client for Golang
+# gremgo - Gremlin driver for Golang

 gremgo is a fast, efficient, and easy-to-use client for the TinkerPop graph database stack.
+It is a Gremlin language driver which uses WebSockets to interface with Gremlin Server and has a strong emphasis on concurrency and scalability.
 Functionality is limited to simple executions of commands with bindings at the moment, but there are plans to include session-based interactions and other more advanced features in the future.

 Installation
 ==========